Atoms and coatoms in three-generated lattices: Introduction and target

-This paper is devoted to the question that how many atoms and how many coatoms a three-generated lattice of a given variety of lattices can have.
 For an at most countable lattice $L$, let $\Ats L$ and $\Coats L$ stand for the set of atoms of $L$ and that of coatoms of $L$, respectively.
 The acronyms come from \emph{At}oms and \emph{C}oa\emph{t}oms.
 The cardinality $|\Ats L|$ is in $\Nnul:=\set{0,1,2,3,\dots}$ or it is $\aleph_0$, and the same holds for $\Coats L$.
 For a variety $\var V$ of lattices, we define three sorts of \emph{spectra} of $\var V$ as follows.

 These spectra are called the \emph{Atom Spectrum}, the \emph{Coatom Spectrum}, and the \emph{Double Spectrum} of $\var V$, respectively; the capital letters here are to explain the acronyms.
-To present some examples,